jkulawik/blog/_drafts/discord-alternative.md

 Most of these are fairly decent overall, but lack in customization.
 Additionally, they tend to be pricey and do not offer no-self-hosting registration, placing them as unlikely to be a good Discord alternative.
+They can also be more technically involved to work with.

 ### Slack

 ### Rocket chat

 ### Mattermost

+### Element

+Pretty much the most mature [Matrix](https://matrix.org/) client.
+Notable for it's decentralized nature, it is one of the better of the business-oriented apps.

+* Voice chat: yes
+* Screen sharing: yes
+* Multichannel support: yes, but a bit convoluted; previously you could only create "rooms", which would show up along with DMs in a messy way (think of it as Discord channels only showing up on your DM list and no servers).
+[The ecently implemented Spaces feature](https://element.io/blog/spaces-the-next-frontier/) should alleviate this issue and it makes for a more server-like experience.
+* Custom emoji: No, and [this 8 year old Github issue](https://github.com/element-hq/element-meta/issues/339) is not boding well for the possibility of those being implemented.
+* Self-hosting: yes
+* Pricing: free version should be sufficient
+* Other: federated and decentralised; you have good control over your data

 ### Zulip